 It may take more time for these employees to get started on the job because they’ll have to give notice to their current employer.
 And an external hire can also spark jealousy in existing employees, particularly those who thought they deserved a promotion and now must deal with an outsider as their superior (even if the new hire is better qualified for the position).

-There are a lot of different external recruitment methods you can use.
-One is using job boards or want ads.
 This can include posting a job on a site like Indeed.com, on a local news outlet’s job board, or on an industry association’s job board.
 Open positions can also be posted on your company’s website under a heading like “Careers.”

-And you can use social media to find external candidates.
+You can use social media to find external candidates.
 In addition to posting the open position on a network like LinkedIn, you can reach out to potential candidates who have the skills you’re looking for and are open to hearing about new opportunities.

 Another external recruitment method is going to job fairs.
 These let you meet a large number of potential employees in person, without having to sift through resumes.
 You have to pay a fee for most job fairs, but you get to see candidates in person and get a feel for whether or not someone would be a good cultural fit.
 It’s a great opportunity to find entry-level employees and hire fresh college graduates.